-Life insurance is often required when a court orders child support or alimony payments.
+Life insurance is often required when a court orders child support or spousal support.
 If you’re not sure what your settlement says, discuss it with your attorney.
 Life insurance is much easier to obtain today than it was 10 years ago.
 Companies like Ladder allow you to apply in just five minutes and receive an instant decision.

 Even if you aren’t receiving or paying support, it’s a good idea to have a policy in place if you have children.
 If you and your ex share custody, each one of you should have a life insurance policy.
-If one parent dies, the benefits paid by the policy will help make up the lost income lost pay for a nanny or someone to look after the kids.
+If one parent dies, the benefits paid by the policy will help make up the lost income.

 If you had a policy before your divorce and your ex is listed as your beneficiary, take their name off the policy.
 If you have them, list your children as the beneficiaries or work with an attorney to set up a trust for the benefits.